asyrafzlkln96/generative-adversarial-network-gan/README.md

 # generative-adversarial-network-gan
-Intro to Generative Adversarial Network (GAN) projects
+Intro to Generative Adversarial Network (GAN) projects.
+A good reading material for GAN: https://towardsdatascience.com/understanding-generative-adversarial-networks-gans-cd6e4651a29

 # 1. How GANs work?